Do I have to be an engineer to join the Tauber Institute?

 What are the requirements for becoming a part of this program?

 The Tauber Institute is an overlay to graduate Business and Engineering degree programs at the University of Michigan.
 Students must be admitted by a degree-granting program before being considered for the Tauber Institute.
-In addition, students are required to have a minimum of two years of full-time work experience to be part of the program, along with outstanding GMAT or GRE and TOEFL scores.
-Students should take advantage of the essays required for the degree program to which they are applying to express their interest in the Tauber Institute.
+In addition, students must have at least two years of full-time work experience to be part of the program.
+Students should take advantage of the application essay questions to express their interest in the program.

 What are the primary activities that I will take part in with this program?

-In addition to the required "Topics in Global Operations" class (TO701/MFG501) and "Manufacturing and Supply Operations"(TO605/MFG605), students are required to attend approximately 8 LeadershipAdvantageSM modules and complete 4 facility tours throughout the fall and winter semesters.
-The required 14-week summer team project takes place in industry in the May-August time period.
+In addition to the required "Topics in Global Operations" class (TO701/MFG501) and "Manufacturing and Supply Operations"(TO605/MFG605), students are required to attend approximately 8 LeadershipAdvantageSM modules and complete four facility tours throughout the fall and winter semesters.
+The required summer team project takes place in industry in the May-August period.
 Also, elective requirements must be fulfilled:

 5.0 credits of (approved) engineering electives and 3.0 credits of approved Technology and Operations (TO) courses.

 Dual Degree (MBA/Masters of Engineering) students: